EmilHvitfeldt/smltar/docs/02_tokenization.md

 ### Character tokens

-Perhaps the simplest tokenization is character tokenization, which splits texts into characters.
+\index{tokenization!character}Perhaps the simplest tokenization is character tokenization, which splits texts into characters.
 Let's use `tokenize_characters()` with its default parameters; this function has arguments to convert to lowercase and to strip all non-alphanumeric characters.
 These defaults will reduce the number of different tokens that are returned.
 The `tokenize_*()` functions by default return a list of character vectors, one character vector for each string in the input.

 ```r